WillEccles/minesweeper-interface/README.md

 **Java usage:**

 Look into how to use the JNI.
 You will need to take the board and convert it from `std::vector<std::vector<tile_t>>` to something like a char array.
 In the future, I might make a Java wrapper for this, although you'll likely still need to compile the C++ library yourself still.

+**Objective-C usage:**

+You can use this natively by simply dragging and dropping it into your Objective-C project and using Objective-C++.
+Again, make sure C++14 is enabled or else you will get warnings and errors.